Line Level – Spring Creek

 Step-up Transformer to Phono Stage

-This cable should be as short as is practical and as low capacitance as possible.
-Our cables have a capacitance of 17pF/foot.
-We typically build this cable in an 18 inch (50cm) length.
+Also for reasons of low capacitance, we recommend as short a length as is practical.
+Our unshielded cables have a capacitance of 17pF/foot.
+We typically build this cable in an 19 inch (50cm) length, but can adjust it to your requirements.

 The reason length is important in this position is because a step-up transformer multiplies the cable’s effective capacitance by 100 (this is for a 1:10 step-up transformer).
 In other words, a one foot interconnect in this position has the effective capacitance of a 100 foot interconnect!